starhoshi/rescue-fire/README.md

 # rescue-fire

 The deployment of Cloud Functions is very slow.
-It can take as fast as 30 seconds, somehow 10 minutes.
+Deployment is normally completed in 30 seconds, but it can take more than 10 minutes.
 It is a waste of time to wait a few minutes just by rewriting one line.

 Let's emulate functions locally with rescue-fire and do TDD.